Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 I think the most important thing about the implemetation of the ideas is that you need to work on it everyday.
 If you cannot do something today because you don't have enough time or you're struggling with something, just try to write down your plans, or at least how you would approach some problems in the future.

 It's better to do something little everyday than something big once in a while.
-The more consistent you are, the more chances that you would value your work and will continue the implmentation.
+The more consistent you are, the more chances that you would value your work and will continue the implementation.
 And again, if you've chosen the right idea, being consistent is not a huge problem.

 ### Rely on yourself